-The starting point of the Tovo Denki Group is our business princisegments on the nature of their business and medium-to-longples that "prioritize ethics and contribute to the prosperity of custerm initiatives. tomers and society as a whole."
-In the same way, in corporate In the evaluation of the effectiveness of the Board of Directors governance, as well as recognizing the importance of compliance in the fiscal year ended May 2022, the overall assessment was based on these business principles, our basic policy is to considthat effectiveness had been generally ensured.
-However, room for er, when necessary, management monitoring structures that reimprovement was acknowledged in the areas of management and spond to changes in the social environment, legal systems, and business strategies, performance monitoring and evaluation/reother areas, with the aim of achieving sound management. muneration of management, and dialogue with shareholders and We have adopted an operating officer system, in which the other stakeholders.
-Based on this evaluation, we will strive to improve the effectiveness of the Board of Directors going forward. for all executives by inviting outside lecturers.
+The starting point of the Toyo Denki Group is our business principles that "prioritize ethics and contribute to the prosperity of customers and society as a whole."
+In the same way, in corporate governance, as well as recognizing the importance of compliance based on these business principles, our basic policy is to consider, when necessary, management monitoring structures that respond to changes in the social environment, legal systems, and other areas, with the aim of achieving sound management.

-Board of Directors has a supervision function and is mainly in charge of governance, while the Operating Officers are primarily We will also provide executive training in the form of workshops in charge of business execution.
-Further, in addition to the Board of Directors' supervision function, we have built a structure for the Our challenge going forward will be the promotion of women to effective functioning of the auditing function of the Statutory Auditors senior management positions, including to the Board of Directors, and the Board of Statutory Auditors.
-Regarding Outside Directors, and their participation in management.
-The active participation of pursuant to our independence guidelines for Outside Executives, women is one of the focal points of our personnel system reforms which have been established in line with the standards set forth included in the medium-term management plan, for which the by the Companies Act and the Tokyo Stock Exchange, we elect fiscal year ending May 2026 will be the final year.
-Through the repersons who are capable of providing frank and lively exchanges cruitment of female employees and human resources developof opinions and who can be expected to contribute to constructive ment, we will pursue efforts to ensure that we will eventually emerge as a corporate group in which women can flourish by addeliberations in the Board of Directors.
-Also, where necessary, we enable the Outside Executives to obtain the required knowledge vancing to senior management and onto the Board of Directors. and skills through such means as briefings from the individual
+We have adopted an operating officer system, in which the Board of Directors has a supervision function and is mainly in charge of governance, while the Operating Officers are primarily in charge of business execution.
+Further, in addition to the Board of Directors' supervision function, we have built a structure for the effective functioning of the auditing function of the Statutory Auditors and the Board of Statutory Auditors.
+Regarding Outside Directors, pursuant to our independence guidelines for Outside Executives, which have been established in line with the standards set forth by the Companies Act and the Tokyo Stock Exchange, we elect persons who are capable of providing frank and lively exchanges of opinions and who can be expected to contribute to constructive deliberations in the Board of Directors.
+Also, where necessary, we enable the Outside Executives to obtain the required knowledge and skills through such means as briefings from the individual segments on the nature of their business and medium-to-longterm initiatives.